 Coconut Milk: This can come in either a box or in a can.
 The purest (and fattiest) canned coconut milk will have no additives or thickeners such as guar gum.
 Most boxed coconut milks will be slightly lower in fat compared to their canned counterparts.

-Seed Milks (hemp, flax): These are similar to nut milks but are useful if you have a nut allergy.
-Hemp and flax tend to be a little higher in fat content compared to soy, nut or grain milks.
+Seed Milk (hemp, flax): These are similar to nut milks but are useful if you have a nut allergy.
+Hemp and flax tend to be a little higher in fat content compared to soy, nut or grain milk.

-Plant Milks (soy, peas): Soy milk is one of the most popular milk substitutes.
+Plant Milk (soy, peas): Soy milk is one of the most popular milk substitutes.
 If you have a problem digesting soy protein, pea milk is a delicious alternative.

 Plant Proteins (hemp, pea, soy, rice, pumpkin): Most plant proteins will have some carbohydrates (usually fiber) in conjunction with the protein macros, so a plant-based protein option is great if you are also looking to add some carbs.
 Since plant proteins tend to be slightly starchier and grittier in texture, they’re often good additions for baking substitutes that usually call for whey or casein protein powder.